data-mechanics/course-2017-fal-proj/htw93_tscheung_wenjun/README.md

 ## Project Narrative

 As one of the most famous city all over the world, Boston is a popular city for people to travel.
 People might use website like booking or tripdavisor to find out the suitable hotel from them.
 However, most of the grades and comments concentrates on the hotels themselve, like the quality of service, cleaningness, etc. Obviously, those grades and comments ignore the surroundings, like crime rates, transportations.
 Hence we try to evaluate the hotels of Boston by some other factors, like crime rate, transportation information, foods and gardens.
-Based on the evaluation, we aimed to find a new protential coordinate to build new hotel with high score.
+Based on the evaluation, we aimed to find a new protential coordinate to build new hotel with high score, and we can also recommend hotels to customers based on their preferences.
 Besides that, we also set up an interactive web-based visualization.
 In the website, users can sort the factors with their own preference.
 Our backend will send the recommended hotels for users, pointed on a map.

 ## Datasets